Project Details: A responsive, mobile first, self-health management app for seniors

 Session 2: Three participants total, ages befitting the target demo (65+)

-Fitness Center radio buttons not working properly, most likely configured incorrectly.
+Fitness Center radio buttons not working properly, likely configured incorrectly.

 Full Usability Test Report Available HERE